Ask a doctor about a prescription for ARROX 5 mg FILM-COATED TABLETS

 Consult your doctor or pharmacist before starting to take Arrox:

-If you find yourself in any of these situations mentioned above (or are unsure):
+If you are in any of the above situations (or are unsure):

-Severe skin reactions, including Stevens-Johnson syndrome and drug reaction with eosinophilia and systemic symptoms (DRESS), have been reported with Arrox treatment.
+Severe skin reactions, including Stevens-Johnson syndrome and drug reaction with eosinophilia and systemic symptoms (DRESS), have been reported with Arrox.
 Stop using Arrox and seek medical attention immediately if you notice any of the symptoms described in section 4.

 In a small number of people, statins can affect the liver.
-This is detected by a simple blood test that measures elevated liver enzymes (transaminases).
-For this reason, your doctor will usually perform blood tests (liver function tests) before and after treatment with Arrox.
+This is detected by a simple blood test that checks for increased levels of liver enzymes (transaminases) in the blood.
+For this reason, your doctor will normally perform blood tests (liver function tests) before and after treatment with Arrox.

 While taking this medication, your doctor will closely monitor you if you have diabetes or are at risk of developing diabetes.
-You may be at risk of developing diabetes if you have high blood sugar levels, are overweight, and have high blood pressure.
+You are likely to be at risk of developing diabetes if you have high blood sugar levels, are overweight, and have high blood pressure.

 Children and adolescents